kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/13-building-deployment-responsive-design/53-deploy-to-vercel.md

 * After build finishes
 * Click the `Visit` button to see your live site
     - Copy the URL
-* The pizza menu doesn't work (CORS!) add the domain to the API cors
+* The pizza menu doesn't work (CORS!) add the domain to the API CORS
     - Sanity.io > login > project > settings > API > Add the new Origin > Paste the URL into Sanity API
     - Make sure you don't add the trailing forward slash
     - Site used to be called ZEIT NOW